From the Archives: Too Many Secrets

 "I love you too, Joey.
 God, I love you."

 I stood and walked to the window.
-The seedy curtains were drawn against the frost-encrusted glass.
-Carefully, slowly, I drew back the drapery and peered out into the night.
-Blackness.
-Gravel drive.
-A truck purring on the side of the road.
-Edna's Roadside Diner across the street.
+The seedy velvet curtains were drawn against the frost-encrusted glass.
+Carefully, slowly, I drew back the material and peered out into the early dawn.
+It was pitch black, a cold December morning.
+Across the gravel drive, a truck purred on the side of the road.
+The neon of Edna's Roadside Diner flashed on and off.
 I turned to stare back at the room.
 Typical room.
-Tomorrow I'd be at another motel miles from here, but the room would be the same as this one, just as this was the same room as the one I'd been in the night before.
+Tomorrow I'd be in another motel miles from here, but the room would be the same, just as this was the same as the one I'd had the night before.

-"It's fine," she said softly.
-She had a bird's voice, smooth and dulcet, but now it quivered on the verge of something else.
-Fear, perhaps.
+"It's fine," she replied softly.
+She had a bird's voice, sweet and dulcet, but now it quivered on the verge of something else.
+Fear, perhaps?

 "Do you need me to send you any?"

-Now I asked the question I knew she didn't want to hear, but I couldn't stop myself.
+Now I asked the question I knew she didn't want to hear, but I couldn't prevent myself.
 "Just how are you makin' money, Babe?"

 And then the hush that always falls.
 Was she waiting for my judgement?
 Is that why she sounded so scared?

-"I do what I have to, too," I said, hoping that she'd know, that she'd understand.
-After all, who was I to be critical of how people led their lives?
-Mine wasn't exactly . . . legit.
+"I do what I have to, too," I said, hoping that she'd know.
+That she'd understand.
+After all, who was I to be critical?
+My life wasn't exactly . . . legit.

-"I know."
-The tone in her voice was one of pure relief.
+"I know," she sighed, and the tone in her voice was one of pure relief.
 "Will I see you soon?"

 "Yes," I lied.

-There was a click and silence.
-I sat back down, the cigarette dangling form my lips, undershirt clinging to my chest, the underarms yellow with new and old sweat.
-Who knew when I'd see Terry again?
-Who knew if I'd see her at all?
-What I did know was that the distance between us seemed vast and lonely.
+I sat back down, the cigarette dangling from my lips.
+I glanced down at my undershirt stained with old sweat, at my hands trembling in my lap.
+I didn't know when I'd see her again, if ever.
+What I did know was that the distance between us seemed vast and cold and lonely.

-I crushed the cigarette against the desk and left a darkened pile of ash.
-Crawling back into bed, I turned off the light.
-In that semi-darkness that comes just before dawn, I closed my eyes and though of Terry, safe, in my arms.
+I crushed out the cigarette against the desk and left the pile of ash lying next to the burnt stub.
+Crawling back into bed, I turned out the light.
+As the sun slowly rose beyond the curtain, bleaching the day an empty shade of white, I closed my arms and thought of Terry, safe, in my arms.